Galacsh/Obsidian-Starter/README.md

 ## Vault

 When you first start using Obsidian, you will probably encounter the term "Vault" first.
-Vault is a term used in Obsidian to refer to the directory(repository) where notes and attachments are stored.
+The term "Vault" used in Obsidian to refer to the directory(repository) where notes and attachments are stored.

 When you select a directory as a Vault in Obsidian, a hidden folder `.obsidian` will be created.
 This folder will contain sources of plugins, plugins' data and settings.
 Which means that if you copy `.obsidian` folder, you could generate a new Obsidian Vault with same settings.